 Regaining Swedish citizenship

 If you have lost or been released from Swedish citizenship, you may, under certain circumstances, regain it through notification.
-The rules differ depending on the country of which you are currently a citizen.
+The rules vary depending on the when and how you lost your Swedish citizenship and the country of which you are currently a citizen.

 Previous rules sought to avoid dual citizenship.
 With effect from 1 April 2015 you can regain your Swedish citizenship through notification if you